Please note that some of the definitions contained below are explicit in nature.

 Expand the following sections to view detailed definitions of terms to Title IX.
-Where applicable, difference are noted between New York and Vermont state laws.
+Where applicable, difference are noted between New York state laws.

 Accused – a person accused of a violation who has not yet entered the disciplinary process under this Policy.